-The Yates Scholarships are for employees, or children of employees, of GSGA Member Clubs.
+The Yates Scholarships are for employees and their dependents at GSGA Member Clubs.
 These young people, or their parents, may be employed in any club capacity, golf or otherwise.
 The awarding of these scholarships is based upon the financial need and academic accomplishments of the applicants.

 The Moncrief Turfgrass Scholarships are for students in the field of agronomy.

 The awarding of scholarships is the primary focus of the Foundation.

 Please contact Drew Braswell (firstname.lastname@example.org), Director of the GSGA Foundation, for more information the scholarship program.